inrupt/etl-tutorial/README.md

-Note however, that all these End-2-End tests, and the ETL process itself, will also all 'pass' without any such environment file at all, as the ETL code treats loading into Pods or a triplestore as completely optional.
-So if no credentials are provided at all, everything will still pass, but you'll see lots of console output saying Extraction and Loading are being ignored!
+Note however, that all these End-2-End tests, and the ETL process itself, will also all 'pass' without any such environment file at all, as the ETL code actually treats the loading of data into Pods or a triplestore as completely optional (to allow easy testing of just the Extract phase, or just the Transformation phase).
+So even if no credentials are provided at all, everything will still pass, but you'll see lots of console output saying the Extraction and/or the Loading phases are being ignored!

 ### Overview of our End-2-End test suites